bigb45/bigb45/README.md

 - 💬 Ask me about my ✨_goals_✨
 - 📫 Reach out to me @ Discord: WizardKestrel#7873
 - ⚡ Fun fact: I like cold showers!
-Follow me to see what I'm working on next! might start developing a Lunar Rover landing software 😛
+<br>Follow me to see what I'm working on next! might start developing a Lunar Rover landing software 😛
 <!--
 **bigb45/bigb45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.